 After refuelling with a quick coffee break at one of the more upmarket malls in the city, it was time to head back into the traffic to our hotel for the first dinner of our trip and a chance to meet a few of the faces of our upcoming trip…

-Read more about my #TripofWonders experience in Indonesia here:
+Read more about my #TripofWonders with the Indonesian Ministry of Tourism here:

 Images: Kathryn Rossiter